The 'Happy Birthday, GoodFellas' Week Three Wudder Sports Spectactular

 Aaron Hernandez Autopsy Results

-The posthumous brain-scan results of late former New England Patriots star tight-end Aaron Hernandez, who committed suicide this April at age 27, while spending life in prison for the murder of Odin Lloyd, were released yesterday.
+The posthumous brain-scan results of late former New England Patriots star tight-end Aaron Hernandez, who committed suicide this April at age 27, while spending life in prison for the murder of Odin Lloyd, were released.
 Hernandez was said to be suffering from Stage 3 CTE.
-It would have been far easier for the NFL to sell Hernandez being a straight-up sociopath before these findings.
-And while obviously, he still could have been that, while by the time we get to the root causes of murder, we’re already past the point of no return…it gets harder and harder for us to pretend that football isn’t detrimental to human health.
+It would’ve been far easier for the NFL to sell Hernandez as simply a straight-up sociopath before these findings.
+And while he still could have been that, once we start parsing root causes of murder, we’re already past the point of no return…it gets harder and harder for us to pretend that football isn’t detrimental to human health.

 Jimmy Conway’s barroom stare

 The former middleweight champion LaMotta, whose autobiography Raging Bull, led to Martin Scorsese’s film of the same name (AFI #1 film of the 1980’s), passed away on Tuesday at age 95.
-If you’re familiar with his story, it’s amazing that his often-turbulent life lasted anywhere near that long.
+If you’re familiar with his story, it’s amazing LaMotta’st turbulent life lasted anywhere near that long.
 And yes, by his own admission, “I’ve done a lot of bad things”.
-But a somewhat wider birth is given, to those whose life leads to them opting to be punched in the head for a living.
+But a somewhat wider birth is given, to those whose life includes being punched in the head for a living.
 You won’t find many angels amongst that bunch, then or now.

-On a slightly related sidenote, has any actor/director combo made more iconic bar scenes than Robert Deniro and Martin Scorsese in Mean Streets, Goodfellas and Raging Bull?
+On a related side-note, has any actor/director combo made more iconic bar scenes than Robert Deniro and Martin Scorsese in Mean Streets, Goodfellas and Raging Bull?

 It's funny, you know.
 It's a good story, it's funny, you're a funny guy.